hmlongco/Resolver/Documentation/Cycle.md

 1. Resolver infers the type of object being requested. (e.g. XYZViewModel)
 2. Resolver searches the registry for a registration of that type to in order to find the correct object factory.
-3. Resolver finds the XYZViewModel registrantion, and tells its factory to resolve.
+3. Resolver finds the XYZViewModel registration, and tells its factory to resolve.
 4. Attempting to resolve XYZViewModel, its factory first needs a fetcher, an updater, and a service object as parameters.
 5. Resolving, the XYZFetching registration is found, and its factory attempts to resolve an XYZCombinedService.
 6. Resolving, the XYZCombinedService registration is found, and its factory creates and returns a combined service.